harshatech2012/shared-resources/archive/javadoc-guidelines.md

 # How to write Java documentation
-These are rules for writing documentation comments are partly inspired by popular style guides (See [Sources](#sources) for more information) and my personl experience.
+These are rules for writing documentation comments in Java, and are based on popular style guides (See [Sources](#sources) for more information).

-Documentation comments are written for overview, package, class, interface, field, constructor, method.
-And subsequently the term _API Items_ will refer to these in general, unless mentioned otherwise.
+Documentation comments are written for overview, package, class, interface, field, constructor, and method.
+And subsequently the term _API items_ will refer to these in general, unless mentioned otherwise.

-> **Note**: The term _Documentation Comments_ are used to denote comments enclosed in `/** ... */` which are processed by the `javadoc` tool for generating API documentation.
+> **Note**: The term _Documentation Comments_ is used to denote comments enclosed in `/** ... */` which are processed by the `javadoc` tool for generating API documentation.

 ---
 ## Overview
-The following is an example of a typical documentation comments (refer to this example while reading the documentation):
+The following is an example of a typical documentation comment (refer to this example while reading the documentation):

 ```
 /**